Handwork Teacher Development Program

 We will work our way through grades 1-8 in Modules.
 Each month you will receive a selection of reading materials, patterns, project instructions, resources, and assignments to complete in your own time before we meet.

 Taking Hands Around the World

 Working online makes it possible to include colleagues from many countries, enriching our work to the benefit of all the children in our care.
-Our Handwork teacher training courses are scheduled Saturday and Sunday, one weekend a month from 9am - 12pm Pacific Time.
-This works for many, but not all time zones.
+Our Handwork teacher training courses are scheduled Saturday and Sunday, one weekend a month.

 For additional international options click HERE.

 As we work through each grade level you will learn handwork projects, stories, verses, and more to build a full and rich handwork program.
 In addition to the practical skills we will explore the following topics:

 The heart of our work.
 How does the handwork curriculum support and strengthen children in their development as whole human beings?